 The planet Saturn takes approximately 29 years to orbit the Sun.
 When we grow up and enter our mid-to-late twenties, Saturn “returns” to the same position in the sky as it was when we were born.
 This is often a time of great reflection, filled with intense self-questioning about our careers, our relationships, and our very sanity.
 The significance here is that the completion of Saturn’s first orbit often symbolizes maturity as a person enters the next phase of his or her life—a “coming-of-age” from childhood to adulthood.

-The most accurate version of the score and parts is dated August 27, 2014.
+The most accurate version of the score and parts is dated July 27, 2014.
 Please correct the following errata:

 Contrabass Clarinet: mm.
 232-235, please raise this passage up an octave (unless you have a fancy instrument with a low ‘C’ extension!)